-As foreshadowed in Chapter 2, a series of quantitative and qualitative indicators have been developed for the retail competition reviews based on the MCE criteria.
-It is against these criteria and indicators that the Commission assesses the degree to which the energy retail markets of each jurisdiction are competitive.
-When preparing the original Statement of Approach, a number of submissions questioned the scope and relevance of the indicators the Commission proposed to consider in assessing the effectiveness of competition.
-While the Commission draws guidance from antitrust/trade practices/competition law jurisprudence and academic commentary, the retail competition reviews are intended to consider a broader range of issues than a "traditional" trade practices/competition law analysis would provide for.
+As foreshadowed in Chapter 2, a series of quantitative and qualitative indicators have been developed that are based on the MCE criteria.
+It is against these criteria and indicators that the Commission will assess the degree to which the energy retail markets of each jurisdiction are competitive.
+A number of submissions questioned the scope and relevance of the indicators the Commission proposed to consider in assessing the effectiveness of competition.
+While the Commission will draw guidance from antitrust/trade practices law jurisprudence and academic commentary, the reviews are intended to consider a broader range of issues than a "traditional" trade practices law analysis would provide for.

 Importantly, the Commission is concerned not to undertake a static analysis of competition in each of the markets being reviewed.
-Australian energy markets have been changing and evolving over the last decade, as evidenced by the creation of the NEM, privatisation, expiration of vesting contracts, the introduction of FRC and industry consolidation.
+Australian energy markets have been changing and evolving over the last decade as evidenced by the creation of the NEM, privatisation, expiration of vesting contracts, full retail contestability and the recent surge in consolidation.
 Therefore, changes to the number and size of competitors, and to market shares and market concentrations over time also provides useful information about current levels of competition.
 In addition, the Commission also recognises that the interaction between these factors is an important consideration for assessing the market.

-See, for example, submissions from AGL Energy, the ERAA, the ESAA, Origin Energy and TRUenergy.
+$^{^{18}}$ See, for example, submissions from AGL Energy, the ERAA, the ESAA, Origin Energy and TRUenergy.

-While the Commission has identified indicators that it will use to guide its analysis, it does not intend that the specific factors referred to in this Statement of Approach amount to an exhaustive list of matters that the Commission will have regard to for the purpose of retail competition reviews.
-It is probable that each jurisdiction will have certain unique characteristics or trends that make relevant issues that are not referred to in this document.
+While the Commission has identified indicators that it will use to guide its analysis, it does not intend that the specific factors referred to in this Statement of Approach amount to an exhaustive list of matters that the Commission will have regard to for the purpose of these reviews.
+It is probable that each jurisdiction will have certain unique characteristics or trends that make relevant issues that are not referred to in this Statement.
 To maximise the effectiveness of these reviews, it is important that the Commission have regard to all relevant matters.